DR-Hotz/notes/zookeeper.md

     *   Child event
     *   Child Remove event
     *   Data Remove event
-+   quorum : A replicated group of servers in the same application
++   quorum : minimum number of servers that have to store a client’s data before telling the client it is safely stored
 +   quotas : tunable resources assigned to user.
 +   time
     *   zxid : zookeeper transaction id